 Learn more about the full range of benefits the Southwest Rapid Rewards Premier Business card offers to decide for yourself.

 Southwest Rapid Rewards Premier Business Credit Card Pros & Cons

 Earn Points Toward Free Flights

 If you're looking for a simple way to earn airline points for award travel, you'll find it with the Southwest Rapid Rewards Premier Business Credit Card.

-This card offers unlimited two points per dollar on Southwest purchases, including:
+This card offers unlimited three points per dollar on Southwest purchases, including:

 - In-flight purchases

 - Purchases made at participating hotel and rental car partners

 You can earn points when you spend with no blackout dates or restrictions.
 The more you travel with Southwest, the more points you can rack up.